tanfengzhou/tanfengzhou.github.io/_pages/research.md

   <img src="/images/projects/ai-seismology/SUGAR-example.jpg"
        alt="AI workflow for earthquake detection and source characterization" style="max-width:90%; height:auto;">
   <figcaption><em>Figure 2.</em> Example of SUGAR detections.
-Top: SUGAR detects and correctly locate 7 earthquakes out of 8 within the one-minute seismogram, while an analyst only identified the biggest one.
-Bottom: The computer vision model in SUGAR identifies 3 almost concurent earthquakes (right) from the brightness video obtatined by waveform stacking (left).</figcaption>
+Top: SUGAR detects and correctly locates 7 earthquakes out of 8 within the one-minute seismogram, while an analyst only identified the biggest one.
+Bottom: The computer vision model in SUGAR identifies 3 almost concurrent earthquakes (right) from the brightness video obtained by waveform stacking (left).</figcaption>
 </figure>

 **Selected publications:**